007 MAGAZINE - The World's Foremost James Bond Resource!

 LOOK December 31, 1963

 Daniela Bianchi was the focus of a four-page feature titled ‘Secret Agent James Bond's Second Girl Friend’ in the December 31, 1963 issue of LOOK - a bi-weekly general interest magazine published from 1937-1971.
-The feature included an interview with the Italian actress accompanied by film stills, and a photo of her with Ian Fleming taken when the author visited the location filming of From Russia With Love (1963) in Istanbul.
+The feature included an interview with the Italian actress accompanied by film stills, and a photo of her with Ian Fleming taken by David Hurn when the author visited the location filming of From Russia With Love (1963) in Istanbul.
 The final issue of 1963 was published in memory of John F. Kennedy and featured several article relating to the late President, including a Christmas message written by Jackie Kennedy prior to the assassination of her husband.
 The National Screen Service produced a 10" X 8" black & white publicity still [pictured left] that was available during the US release of From Russia With Love in April 1964.
 Sean Connery and Claudine Auger were then featured on the cover of the July 13, 1965 issue of LOOK.
 The magazine gave readers an eight-page preview of Thunderball (1965) a full five months before it was released in US cinemas.
 The feature was accompanied by exclusive colour photographs by Phillip Harrington (1920-2009).
 Before beginning his career in feature films, Stanley Kubrick (1928-1999) was a staff photographer for LOOK, and undertook over 300 assignments for the magazine between 1946 and 1951.

 LOOK July 13, 1965